Heading to Glasgow for the Commonwealth Games? Helen Ochyra takes in the art, sport and greenery of this rejuvenated city...

 But Glasgow’s best secret remains just how close it is to the Highlands.
 For a change of scenery, you can take a 30-minute drive out of the city to Loch Lomond, and get your boots muddy on the West Highland Way or take in the rolling views from Inchcailloch island.

-flies to Glasgow International from Heathrow, Gatwick and City, from £74 return.
+British Airways flies to Glasgow International from Heathrow, Gatwick and City, from £74 return.
 The Glasgow Shuttle bus links the airport and the city; £8.50 return.
-Getting around:

 Where to eat: Glasgow’s dining scene is booming, with a clutch of outstanding new restaurants having opened recently.
 Head to Finnieston’s Crabshakk (0141 334 6127) for succulent seafood.
 Or try Butchershop (0141 339 2999) for perfectly cooked steaks of all cuts and sizes, with views overlooking Kelvingrove.